thomknoe/INFO-5345/Lab 6/README.md

 ### <mark>Pi Setup</mark>

-<mark>We assembled the Pis accordingly and and organize them to communicate through MQTT, where one acted as the broker and the publisher, while the rest were simply publishers.</mark>
+<mark>We assembled the Pis accordingly and organized them to communicate through MQTT, where one acted as the broker and the publisher, while the rest were simply publishers.
+Each Picame with its appropriate color detector.</mark>

 ![Colors Command](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/Images/Part_1/Colors_Command.jpg)
 ![Pi](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/Images/Part_1/Pi.jpg)